aleshh/mudsling/readme.md

 ## Todo

 ### Small
+* remove decimal point from integer quantities
+* if no maximum daily consumption, make status bar gray
 * switch to using named routes
-* Group routes so I don't need to repeat ->middleware('auth') for each of them
-* if no maximum daily consumption, make status bar gray
-* Select a color for each beverage

 ### Bigger
 * Deploy to Dreamhost with ability to push updates
+* Select a color for each beverage
 * Update Today view to show graphs for each day
 * Streak tracking
 * Some sort of Untapped integration